November 12, 2013 | News

 The announcement was made by Gillian Small, CUNY’s vice chancellor for research and the research center’s executive director.

 A molecular biophysicist and biochemist, Dr. Gardner comes to CUNY from the University of Texas Southwestern Medical Center, where he was the Virginia Lazenby O’Hara Chair in Biochemistry.
-In addition to his appointment as the director of the ASRC’s structural biology initiative, he will be the Albert Einstein Professor of Chemistry at City College.
+In addition to his appointment as the director of the ASRC’s structural biology initiative, he will be Einstein Professor of Chemistry at City College.

 “Kevin Gardner is a perfect fit for the highly collaborative and entrepreneurial culture we are creating in the Advanced Science Research Center,” said Vice Chancellor Small, who has overseen CUNY’s multibillion-dollar expansion of innovative scientific research over the past few years.
 “He is both a national leader in his field of structural biology and someone who is known for thinking broadly, across disciplines, and being very collaborative by nature.
 He also has experience commercializing his research, an area we are working hard to build at CUNY.”